 Events and exhibitions, trade shows, and conferences; these are all ways to get your brand and business noticed.
 But it isn’t as simple as booking your ticket and crossing your fingers that the leads will magically come.
-Exhibiting at and participating in an event takes preparation that starts months or years beforehand.
+Exhibiting at and participating in an event takes preparation that starts months or even years beforehand.
+So, how do you go about preparing for your next event?

 It’s important to research any event to identify the key benefits for you.
 Read blogs and view videos from past events, look at the visitor and exhibitor lists, and check up on social media.
 Today’s events are transparent and honest.
 They’re also highly targeted.
 Look around until you find the right event for you.
 Focus on quality instead of quantity.
 Attending or presenting at two events a year can be more effective than attending or presenting at 10 events, as long as you choose the right events.
 Take time to understand exactly what you’re attending and how it can help you.

 Exhibiting at an event is an investment.
-Doing your research can help increase your ROI and make sure you’re spending your money wisely.
+Doing your research can help increase your ROI, so make sure you’re spending your money wisely.

 Once you’ve identified the right event for you, it is important to outline the goals for your business.
 Are you looking to sell a product, drive brand awareness, capture leads, or simply use it as a networking opportunity?
 Whatever the goal, make sure you set SMART targets.
 This will help you to plan the rest of your activity accordingly and help keep everyone in the business on track.